embEDUx/documentation/src/background/design/toolchain.md

 ## Build process
 1. Retrieve the build specifications from the repository
-1. Translate the toolchain specifications
-1. Build toolchain
+1. Build toolchain with provided configuration
 1. Create an archive with the toolchain